THE SPANISH CIVIL WAR: War Breaks Out. Overview.

 The Spanish Civil War was a tragic tearing apart of a society where civil discourse had failed and given way to violence.
 The war lasted from July 1936 to April 1939.
 It was initiated by a rebellious group of disaffected army generals frustrated by what they saw as the failure of Spain’s Second Republic, 1931-36.

-Calvo Sotelo’s death was the trigger that propelled the plotters to action.
 On the evening of July 17th, rebel soldiers in the Spanish protectorate of Morocco (aka the Rif) –fearing that loyalist troops were about to arrest them– seized control of their garrisons in Ceuta, Melilla and Tetuan.
-Early next day, Franco declared a state of war and that afternoon took a chartered plane from the Canary Islands to Tetuan.
+Early next day, Franco declared a state of war and that afternoon took a chartered plane from the Canaries to Tetuan.
+The objective at this point was Madrid.
+In the north, General Emilio Mola (who coined the phrase “fifth column”) headed the northern army, with the same objective as Franco: Madrid.
+There was no turning back.

 In the conservative north the uprising encountered little opposition, except along a coastal fringe from Asturias to the Basque Provinces (Euskadi).
 Here, the rural areas supported the insurgents and in the ancient ecclesiastical cities of Old Castile –Burgos, Salamanca, León, Avila and Segovia—anti-republican hostility ensured enthusiastic support for the rebels.